TheOffensiveDefender/DFIRTools/README.md

 Once the collector is done running it will produce a compressed .tar.gz file in your "/root" directory.

-Note: This script assumes Python 3 is installed on the system in order to use the "procdump.py" script available in this repository.
+Note: This script assumes Python 3 is installed on the system, as it is by default on many if not all Linux distributions.
+The script references "/usr/bin/python3" as its interpreter in order to use the "procdump.py" script available in this repository.
 If Python 3 is not installed, the script will not install it for you, in the interest of avoiding unnecessary modifications to the system.
 The procdump feature will simply not work in that case.

 ==========================================================================